Born2Root/BashTuner/README.md

 To exit, just hit `Strg+C` and exit within the GUI-Exit-Button.

+To edit the radio channel list, just edit the `sender.csv`

 ## Used Software - Dependencies
 - MPlayer for audio playing